Lower Back Pain Relief: Practical Prevention Strategies

 By.
 Dr. Phil Bechard, DC

 Reaching for your phone on your nightstand in the morning, putting a shirt on, throwing a ball with your children, making a meal, this is just a small list of the incredible amount of everyday activities we do that involve the shoulder, and pain in this area can have a huge impact on many things that we take for granted.
-It’s estimated that 30% of adults experience some form of shoulder pain in any given month.
-If you are suffering from shoulder pain you may want to consider having a consultation with a chiropractor.
-There are a number of ways that a Chiropractor can help with your problem, one of the largest techniques utilized being manual therapy.
+30% of adults experience shoulder pain in any given month.
+If you are suffering from shoulder pain you may want to consider consulting with a chiropractor.
+There are many ways that a chiropractor can help with your problem, one of the largest techniques utilized being manual therapy.

-Manual therapy isn’t just one therapy technique — it’s an entire category of therapy.
-The techniques fall into this category all involve a therapist using their hands to manipulate or mobilize joints and soft tissue.
+Manual therapy isn’t just one therapy technique — it’s an entire category.
+Techniques that fall into this category involve therapy using their hands to manipulate or mobilize joints and soft tissue.
 This category of therapy can offer many benefits for shoulder pain treatment, including:

 • Reducing the pain of your shoulder issue